Patrick-Wood/plumb-charter/CHARTER.md

 #### 3.1.2 Classification Foundation

 Work activities are classified according to their authority requirements using a proprietary classification framework that references occupational labor standards.
-The classification mechanism — including the specific taxonomy, pattern-matching logic, priority ordering, and keyword systems — is proprietary to DeskGems LLC and is not published as part of this Charter.
+The classification mechanism — including the specific taxonomy, pattern-matching logic, priority ordering, and keyword systems — is proprietary to Patrick Wood and is not published as part of this Charter.

 Charter-compliant implementations must develop their own classification mechanism achieving the functional requirements defined in this section.
 The Authority Suitability Bands defined below are the classification output categories.
 The mechanism for reaching those classifications is an implementation decision.